Dietary requirements and food allergies… we’ve got this *breathe a sigh of relief*.

-Step one, confirm your bespoke menu choices!
+Step one, confirm your menu choices!
 Step two, we then design separate dishes for any guests with relevant food allergies or dietary requirements.
 When doing so, we ensure that dishes are as in keeping with the confirmed menu as possible.
 This creates an inclusive atmosphere for everyone!

 This avoids preparing an alternative that is vastly different to what most guests will be eating.
-Instead, the alternative dishes served will be as close to the menu that you have designed as possible.
+Instead, the alternative dishes served will be as close to the menu that you have chosen as possible.

 Sometimes this is as simple as replacing or removing a small element of the dish.
 This is great because the alternative will look exactly like the regular menu dish.

-More complicated dietary requirements might mean that the dietary alternative is completely different but still features a few elements of the menu dishes.
+More complicated dietary requirements might mean that the dietary alternative is completely different, but still features a few elements of the menu dishes.
 For example purees, chutneys, herb/flower garnishes, so that some similarities are carried over.

 Side dishes served in bowls are a great way to create an inclusive atmosphere during the main course.
 We find that side dishes can often be enjoyed by all guests including those with dietary requirements except for a very small minority.